sthivaios/aervnu-shit-site/README.md

 # aervnu.moe

 Yes, my website.
-Please open a pull request if you have any suggestions for it.
+Please open a PR if you have any suggestions for it.

 I'm still fairly new to this type of thing, and errors are expected.
 I appreciate constructive feedback and contribution.